 Greyhounds and Cats

-Although we have done these tests, we can never ever say a greyhound is cat safe.
+Although we do these tests, we can never ever say a greyhound is cat safe.
 The training is ongoing when in the dogs new home, and new owners must be prepared for a stressful few days or weeks until the dog starts to feel settled.

-Just before you bring your greyhound home please, ensure that your cat is indoors and cannot get out.
-The cat should be kept inside for an absolute minimum of 10 days.
-The purpose of this is because If your cat really does "freak out" about sharing its house with a greyhound, it could do what cats do and make itself scarce for a while or worse, you run the risk of never seeing your cat again if it is extremely stressed in the beginning.
+The reason for this is because If your cat really does "freak out" about sharing its house with a greyhound, it could do what cats do and make itself scarce for a while or worse, you never see your cat again.
 You are also training your cat to live with a greyhound remember!
 Also greyhounds who are exposed to cats on a regular basis generally become accustomed to the cat quicker.
 If the cat is a permanent fixture in the house, the greyhound will be exposed to the cat much more.
 The cat stops becoming a novelty, its part of the dogs new life, part of the package.

 The cat should be given the option of having a dog free area somewhere in the house but do not shut the dog out of this area.
 It is preferable to use dog gates/ children's stair gates.
 This means that your cat can freely come and go as it pleases but the dog cannot follow.
 However, the dog will be able to see the cat at all times.
 Continually separating cat and greyhound will make the dog a lot more interested in the cat because of the novelty factor of seeing it.